Joy-Anna Duggar And Fiance Austin Dominate Facebook As Wedding Date Approaches But Skips Sibling’s Birthday

 One of the fans even noted on how the 23-year-old fiance fits right in, saying that “All of the boys are naturals in fixing vehicles; construction and all other kinds of work.
 Even Austin has those same qualities.”

 How Joy and her fiance met is one of the cutest couple stories in the family.
 They have known each other for more than a decade, having grown up in the same church.
-But when Austin asked her to enter a courtship with him, it still came as a big surprise to her.
+However, when Austin asked her to enter a courtship with him, it still came as a big surprise to her.

 “I just asked her to enter a courtship with me,” Austin said, according to RadarOnline.
 “Almost 15 years.
 I picked this spot because last time we were here together was August 1, 2015.”